xzzz3/tp/docs/UserGuide.md

 ### Adding a driver: `adddriver`

 Adds a driver to the database.

+`(Existing names or phone numbers will not be added to prevent duplicates)`

 Format: ` adddriver n/NAME p/PHONE`